createdotnet/boilerplate/README.md

 If you find a problem with the code or how it works please [raise issues](https://github.com/createdotnet/boilerplate/issues) against it.

+A full list of WDK tags for building your own markup and using colours can be found [here](http://developers.create.net/wdk/tags/).

 # NOTE: The below is a working draft.

 ## There are a few ways to use the boilerplate